 Location: Quezon City – Entrance Fee: $1USD

-The last rainforest and the only major watershed in Metro Manila are still standing on its foot, and it is the La Mesa Watershed.
+The last rainforest and the only major watershed near Manila are still standing on its foot, and it is the La Mesa Watershed.
 It is the primary source of potable water of the whole Metro Manila.
 Even so, tourists can still go inside the premises but need to follow a few rules because it is a “protected area.”

 While inside the premises, you can take a load of graphic photos and unforgettable memories.
 The La Mesa also emits a romantic vibe that attracts a lot of couples from around the metro.
 Colorful wildlife birds can also be spotted in the watershed like the famous Little Heron, Sparrow, and Philippine Bulbul.